timdodsgon/journey-to-saas/README.md

 ---

 ## Blueprinting the Rebuild
-In planning our serverless transition, we focused on setting clear objectives and outlining the desired architecture.
-We adopted the AWS Well-Architected Framework, ensuring our design adhered to its key pillars: operational excellence, security, reliability, performance efficiency, cost optimization, and sustainability.
-This framework guided our use of AWS CloudFormation, allowing us to script and manage serverless resources effectively.
+Our serverless transition's planning phase was anchored around setting definitive objectives and delineating the target architecture.
+A cornerstone of this phase was adopting the AWS Well-Architected Framework, which ensured our design aligned with its critical pillars: operational excellence, security, reliability, performance efficiency, cost optimization, and sustainability.
+In line with this framework, we chose Terraform over AWS CloudFormation for scripting and managing our serverless resources.
+Terraform's flexibility and powerful declarative syntax enabled us to build a more efficient and scalable infrastructure.

+Central to our architectural design principles was the concept of a one-button deployment.
+This approach was instrumental in simplifying the deployment process, significantly reducing the time and effort required to launch and update our services.
+It enabled us to rapidly set up new client environments or update existing ones with minimal manual intervention, aligning with our goals for operational excellence and efficiency.

 ---